bagder/log/README.md

   I've so far failed to understand it.
 And I can't run or reproduce the problem on my own.

-- I made editing the website simply by making sure we can run a local copy under the name `curl.local`.
+- I made editing the website simpler by making sure we can run a local copy under the name `curl.local`.
 See that [README.md](https://github.com/curl/curl-www/blob/master/README.md) for details.
 I also added a first basic CI job for the website to maybe reduce